LG Uplus: IPTV

 U+TV was launched in December 2007, providing various two-way services, terrestrial and HD broadcasting.

 Business-to-business sales

 After merging LG DACOM in 2010, It was succeeded to LG Uplus one of the largest B2B service area.
 It is account for about 20% of gross sales by the role of cash-cow.
 It has not only traditional cable industry, also non-traditional one like electronic payment and so on.

 U+ Mobile TV

 LG Uplus' 'U+ Mobile TV' has been broadcasting 10 channels of CJ ENM's affiliates in real time.
 However, the two companies failed to narrow the gap over the fee for using the U+ mobile TV service.
-After all, LG Uplus decided to stop this service in June 11, 2021.
+After all, on June 11, 2021, CJ ENM's affiliated channels stopped transmission on U+ Mobile TV.

+In October 2022, LG Uplus launched the Studio X+U division as the original content provider for U+ Mobile TV.